 - Opportunity to Add Value = Importance x (1 – Satisfaction)

 - Opportunity = Importance – Current Value Delivered

 Underserved versus Overserved Markets

-Jobs to be Done helps identify markets where customers needs underserved (therefore, ripe for disruption) but also help us find out where it is overserved: Jobs and outcomes that are unimportant or already satisfied represent little opportunity for improvement and consequently should not receive any resource allocation in most markets, it is not uncommon to find a number of outcomes that are overserved — and companies that are nevertheless continuing to allocate them development resources.
-We say that an outcome is overserved when its satisfaction rating is higher than its importance rating.
+Jobs to be Done helps identify markets where customers’ needs are underserved (therefore, ripe for disruption) but also helps us find out where it is overserved: Jobs and outcomes that are unimportant or already satisfied represent little opportunity for improvement and consequently should not receive any resource allocation in most markets, it is not uncommon to find many outcomes that are overserved — and companies that are nevertheless continuing to allocate them development resources.
+We say that an outcome is overserved when its satisfaction rating exceeds its importance rating.
 When a company discovers these overserved outcomes, it should consider the following three avenues for possible action (Ulwick, A. W., What customers want, 2005):

-- If the company is currently focusing on these overserved outcomes, those efforts should be halted.
-Making additional improvements in areas that are already overserved is simply a waste of resources and is likely to add cost without adding additional value.
+- Those efforts should be halted if the company focuses on these overserved outcomes.
+Making additional improvements in already overserved areas is simply a waste of resources and is likely to add cost without adding additional value.